NIk22517/render_on_view/README.md

 ## Introduction

-In modern web applications built with React, lazy loading components based on user interaction can significantly improve performance by deferring the loading of non-visible components until they are needed.
-This project provides a solution to implement lazy loading for React components using the Intersection Observer API.
+In modern web applications built with React, showing components on-demand based on user interaction can significantly improve performance by deferring the loading of non-visible components until they are needed.
+This project provides a solution to implement showing React components on page scroll using the Intersection Observer API.
+This ensures that API calls are made only when the component is in the viewport, reducing unnecessary API requests on initial page load.

 ## Installation